Mayor's charity rugby day

 Updated

-Don’t miss out on a fun filled day of rugby, music, stalls and more on the Isle of Sheppey this weekend!
+Action packed day of rugby, music, stalls and more on the Isle of Sheppey.

-The Mayor of Swale, Cllr Ben Martin, is hosting a charity women’s rugby match between Swale Ladies and a combined team from Maidstone and Aylesford on 19 April.
+The Mayor of Swale, Cllr Ben Martin, hosted a charity women’s rugby match between Swale Ladies and a combined team from Maidstone and Aylesford on 19 April.

-The gates open for free at the Sheppey Rugby Football Club, Lower Road, Minster on Sea, ME12 3RT at 1pm with the kick off for this epic clash set for 2pm.
+The gates opened, for free, at the Sheppey Rugby Football Club at 1pm with the epic clash kicking off at 2pm.

-The exhibition match has been arranged to fundraise for the mayor’s charities Lupus UK and SATEDA, while promoting and supporting women’s rugby in Kent.
+The exhibition match was arranged to fundraise for the mayor’s charities Lupus UK and SATEDA, while promoting and supporting women’s rugby in Kent.

 SATEDA is a local domestic abuse charity that helps women and children escape and heal from the violence and trauma they experience from the people closest to them.